rajarju/feeder/README.md

 Feeder is going to exploit some features from CSS like CSS3 Filters to make the pages to behave like book pages

-## Static Blog
+## XML Blog
-You can post your RSS files inside the RSS Directory with all the necessary info and configure it in index.html
+You can paste your RSS files inside the RSS Directory with all the necessary info and configure it in index.html